Peanut Butter Cream Pie (Dairy-Free)

 Make the filling:

-- Cover the cashews with water and soak for 2 hours.
+- Cover 2 cups raw cashews with water and soak for 15-30 minutes.

 - Drain the cashews and put into a powerful blender or a food processor.
-Add 1 1/2 cups cold water, the peanut butter, dates, maple syrup and sea salt.
+Add 1 ½ cups cold water, ¾ cup unsweetened creamy peanut butter ½ cup maple syrup and 1 teaspoon fine sea salt.
 Split the vanilla bean and scrape the seeds into the mixture.
-Puree until very smooth, thick and creamy (if the mixture becomes too thick to blend, add more water one tablespoon at a time until it’s the right consistency).
+Puree until very smooth, thick and creamy (if the mixture becomes too thick to blend, add more water one tablespoon at a time until it's the right consistency).

 Make the crust:

-- Process the walnuts or almonds in a food processor until they look like coarse flour.
-Add the remaining ingredients and pulse until mixed.
+- Process 2 cups raw walnuts or almonds in a food processor until they look like coarse flour.
+Add ¼ cup cocoa powder, 3 tablespoons maple syrup, 1 tablespoon melted coconut oil or vegetable oil, 1 teaspoon vanilla extract, and ¼ teaspoon sea salt and pulse until mixed.
 Press the crumbs into the bottom of a 9-inch deep pie dish or tart pan with 2-inch sides.

 - Pour the filling into the crust and place in the freezer for 10 minutes.